marymafa/marymafa.github.io/_posts/2018-01-08-inventory-update.md

 ### Conclusion:

-I managed to merge two array and it was working  but it diidn't add two items if they are the same  and at least to return ssomething.
+I managed to merge two array and it was working  but it diidn't add two items if they are the same  and at least it return something.